VowpalWabbit/coba/docs/source/environments_101.rst

 Environments 101
 ====================

-Within ``Coba`` environments are one of the core building blocks for experiments.
-Their primary role is to support the training and evaluation of learner algorithms within experiments.
-In practical terms, environments are simply sequences of interactions with the world, with each interaction representing an independent instance where a learner must make a decision on how to act and then receive a reward.
-Natively, Coba provides support and analysis for two types of interactions -- logged interactions (where often times only the reward will only be known for one decision) and simulated interactions (where reward information is known for all potential decisions).
-By extension then  there also two types of environments: ``LoggedEnvironments`` and ``SimulatedEnvironments``.
+``Coba`` environments are one of the core building blocks for experiments.
+Their primary role is to support the training and evaluation of learner algorithms.
+In practical terms, an environment is nothing more than a sequences of interactions with a world where each interaction is an independent instance in which a learner must decide how to act and then receive a reward.
+Out of the box Coba provides support for two types of interactions -- logged interactions (where reward information is known for only one action) and simulated interactions (where reward information is known for all actions).
+By extension there are also two types of environments: ``LoggedEnvironments`` and ``SimulatedEnvironments``.

 The Role of Environments
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Environments are important in ``Coba`` experiments because they allow us to both learn policies and evaluate policies.
-The default
+Environments are used in ``Coba`` to learn and evaluate policies.
+The default learning/evaluation method in ``Coba`` uses online learning
-evaluation method in Coba uses an online learning architecture to both learn and evaluate in a single pass over an environment without
+to both learn and evaluate in a single pass without having to define a train-test split.
+Additionally, for those familiar with contextual
-having to define train-test splits.
-Additionally, for those familiar with contextual bandit learning, Coba provides support for on-policy
+bandit learning, Coba provides support for both on-policy and off-policy learning as well as on-policy and off-policy evaluation.
+In these
-and off-policy learning as well as on-policy and off-policy evaluation.
-In these cases ``SimulatedEnvironments`` can generally be thought
+cases ``SimulatedEnvironments`` can generally be thought of as most appropriate for on-policy experiments while ``LoggedEnvironments`` can
-of as most appropriate for on-policy experiments while ``LoggedEnvironments`` are generally most appropriate for off-policy experiments.
+generally be considered most appropriate for off-policy experiments.

 Friendly Environments API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``coba.environments`` module contains all functionality pertaining to creating and modifying Environments.
-This functionality can be a little overwhelming initially so a more simplified interface, called ``Environments``, has been provided to help one get started.
+This functionality can be a little overwhelming so a simplified interface, called ``Environments``, has been provided to help one get started.
 This can be imported as shown below.
-In what follows examples we are provided to demonstrate how to use the interface to create and modify environments for use in experiments.
+In what follows, examples are provided which use the simplified interface to create and modify environments for use in experiments.

 .. code-block:: python